Ah well, funny old year, lockdowns and all …

 I’ve also, after almost five years, parted company with my literary agent.
 I’ve been wonderfully fortunate to have been represented by the Clare Hulton Literary Agency for almost five years now.
 Clare got me my first deal, Dear Michael, Love Dad, in November 2015 and has handled all deals since.
 As we part company, this is a big shout out ‘Thank you’.

-Between now and Christmas, I am moving in a different direction – working on some TV scripts and a family saga book.
-I am returning to crime and thriller books in the New Year with the next Gayther & Carrie novel, The Key Man.
+I’ve now signed up with a new agent, Annette Crossland, and I believe this will prove to be massively successful.
+I am moving in a different direction – working on some TV scripts and a family saga book.
+I am returning to crime and thriller books in 2021 with the next Gayther & Carrie novel.
 All being well – TV and all that – I will then be writing the follow-up to Mr Todd’s Reckoning.
 I will then, in my dream scenario, spend each year doing a crime novel (alternating Gayther & Carrie and Todds) and a family saga and a couple of TV projects.
 Well, I can dream …

 And finally, on a personal note, for those of you who have read Dear Michael, Love Dad and/or Out Of The Madhouse and wondered where it all ended … it ended happily ever after.
-Michael got better … went to work as a tattoo artist … fell in love … and he and his partner Georgia are expecting a baby any day now.
+Michael got better … went to work as a tattoo artist … fell in love … and he and his partner Georgia had a baby on 30 November.
 A boy.
-Currently known as ‘Pudding’ …
+Jonah Charles Maitland.
+My heart burst.